 Ventilation: a source of fresh air intake (either outdoors or within the building).
 This can happen in two ways.

 - Natural Ventilation is most common and refers to the way air typically moves in and out through windows, doors, vents and other openings.
-This exchange of air is necessary to replenish oxygen, as well as to remove odors, carbon dioxide, unpleasant odors, and excessive moisture.
+This exchange of air is necessary to replenish oxygen, as well as to remove odors, carbon dioxide, and excessive moisture.

 - Mechanical Ventilation uses a mechanical system to move air in and out.
 Modern construction is creating increasingly tighter seals, so ventilation is becoming an increasingly important component in HVAC systems.
 The unit draws air in through filters to remove dirt, dust, allergens and other particles.
 The new, “fresh” air is then either sent to be heated or cooled for optimal comfort levels and have excess humidity removed.
 For central systems, this means moving through a network of ducts and registers to different rooms.
 For other systems, this usually means being directed right into the space.